-Refer to this page to find key information on our ICA club policy, how to become registered as an ICA club, how to maintain your status as a club, and for tips on drafting your club constitution.
+Refer to this page to find key information on student organization policies and procedures.
+Here you will find how to start an RSO, how to maintain active RSO status, and tips on drafting your club constitution.

 A complete listing of all recognized student clubs at Central will be found on CWU Presence.

 - Any fully registered student organization at Central Washington University shall be henceforth known as a Registered Student Organization or RSO.
 Student organizations provide a variety of opportunities for co-curricular learning, building meaningful relationships, developing personal ethics and leadership skills, and preparing students to become engaged citizens in their communities.